Hanssen0/dotfiles/hypr/scripts/monitorworkspace/README.md

 # Features

 * Unlimited workspaces per monitor.
+* Switch to workspace.
 * Move to workspace.
+* Switch to monitor.
+* Move to monitor.
 * Readable workspace name.
 * No extra configuration for monitors.
 * Workspaces are ordered by its display name.